 - Add those ingredients to the cooked beans.
 Lock lid again, set Instant Pot to MANUAL, HIGH PRESSURE, and 10 minutes.
 Let the pressure release naturally.

 - When the pressure has released, use an immersion blender (affiliate link) or a food processor (affiliate link) to puree the beans, making them as creamy or chunky as you prefer.
 (Beans may seem watery, but any extra water will cook out when they’re fried.)

 - Heat olive oil (or fat of your preference) in a large non-stick frying pan.

 - Add the pureed beans and simmer over low heat, stirring often, until beans have thickened to the desired consistency.

-Serve The BEST Instant Pot Refried Beans with Onion, Garlic, and Chiles hot, with grated cheese and sliced green onions if desired.
+- Serve Instant Pot Refried Beans hot, with grated cheese and sliced green onions if desired.

 Weekend Food Prep:

 This recipe has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!